Juno (film): "The Juno Effect"

-In 2008, after 17 students under sixteen years of age at a Gloucester, Massachusetts, high school became pregnant, Time magazine called it the "Juno Effect".
+In 2008, after 17 students under 16 years of age at Gloucester High School in Massachusetts became pregnant, Time magazine called it the "Juno Effect".
 Time stated that some adults dismissed the statistic as an outlier while others accused films such as Juno and Knocked Up for glamorizing teenage pregnancy.
 Kristelle Miller, an Adolescent Psychology Professor at University of Minnesota-Duluth stated that "[t]he 'Juno effect' is how media glamorizes pregnancy and how [...] pregnancy is also redemptive of any past problems".

 After Senator John McCain named Alaska Governor Sarah Palin as his running mate on the Republican presidential ticket, it was revealed in September 2008 that Gov. Palin's daughter, Bristol, age 17, was pregnant with the child of another teenager.
 News reports and editorials termed Bristol Palin's pregnancy as the latest episode in the debate over teen pregnancy of which Juno was a part, while conservative commentators made comparisons between Bristol Palin's pregnancy and the film.
 Noted New Republic literary editor Leon Wieseltier, "The Republicans wanted a new conversation, and they got one.
 Juno in Juneau!"
 Fox News' Roger Friedman wondered, "Juno at once violated and vindicated conservative values.
 The question is, will the public rally 'round Bristol Palin the way it did Juno?
 Or will it reject her for getting in this situation in the first place?"

 Juno actor Jason Bateman defended the film.
 "Unfortunately," he said, "we've had these instances where guys kill people because of what they hear in rock 'n roll lyrics or some garbage like that.
 Look, if you're going to blame a movie or song for your actions, whether they be good or bad, I think you're looking at the wrong things to influence your life.
 I think people should look to other areas of their life for lessons and guidance, mainly parents, or teachers, or friends, or whomever.
 That should probably be where you should point your eyes and ears."